ragetrip/audio-pluglist/README.md

 - File names like `Artist - Title.mp3` or `Artist - Title.flac` are parsed into Artist/Title automatically.
 - Turn on **Show Artist** / **Show Album** columns if you prefer richer lists.
 - Enable **Fade out on Stop** and set a custom **Fade duration (ms)** if you like gentler stops.
-- Footer mini-player will not directly control external link embed controls, but will open the playlist to the working Tab view with controls.
+- Footer mini-player will not directly control external link embeds, but will open the playlist to the working Tab view with controls.

 ---